KevinVitale/GW2Kit/README.md

 - **iOS**: 5.0
 - **Xcode.app**: 4.6

-*Note: Is written using the ARC (automatic reference counting) memory model.*
+*Note: GW2Kit is written using the ARC (automatic reference counting) memory model.*

 ### Getting the code ###